 Newly formed WPBs are secretion-incompetent and acquire their secretion competence as they mature by the recruitment of soluble factors to their membrane [76].
-Among these factors are Rab27a and Rab3d, two members of the Ras superfamily of small G proteins [77,78].
-Recent research has revealed that the guanine nucleotide exchange factor (GEF) MADD activates both GTPases, resulting in their localization to WPB and the subsequent assembly of effector complexes on the WPB membrane [79-81].
+Among these factors are Rab27a and Rab3d, 2 members of the Ras superfamily of small G proteins [77,78].
+Recent research has revealed that the GEF, MAP kinase activating death domain (MADD) [79], activates both GTPases, resulting in their localization to WPB and the subsequent assembly of effector complexes on the WPB membrane [80-82].
 Given its role in WPB maturation, Rab27a has been employed as bait in numerous proteomic studies to identify novel effector proteins that localize to WPB (Figure 5A).
 We anticipate that these proteomic approaches will continue to unveil both known and previously unexplored proteins relevant to WPB biology.
-Four studies on the WPB interactome have so far been published that use two different approaches.
-The first approach involved "classical" pulldown experiments with the Rab27a effector Slp4-a or the SNARE proteins syntaxin-3 (STX3) and syntaxin binding protein (STXBP) 5 (STXBP5, formerly known as tomosyn) [72,82].
-The second approach, applied by two different groups, is the use of Rab27a-APEX2 proximity biotinylation [73,83] (Figure 5A).
+Four studies on the WPB interactome have so far been published that use 2 different approaches.
+The first approach involved "classical" pulldown experiments with the Rab27a effector synaptotagmin-like protein 4a (Slp4-a) or the SNARE proteins STX3 and syntaxin binding protein (STXBP) 5 (STXBP5, formerly known as tomosyn) [72,83].
+The second approach, applied by 2 different groups, is the use of Rab27a-APEX2 proximity biotinylation [73,84] (Figure 5A).
 The strength of proteomic studies lies in the combination of results from multiple research teams, thereby enriching the pool of biologically significant discoveries.
-To pinpoint frequently detected protein interactors, we have combined the results of the four published studies with WPB effector proteins in Figure 5B.
+To pinpoint frequently detected protein interactors, we have combined the results of the 4 published studies with WPB effector proteins in Figure 5B.
 While there is not a single common hit across all studies, there are 85 proteins found in multiple of them.
-12 out of these 85 proteins have been published in the context of WPB biogenesis (bold in Figure 5B [21,63,64,72,76,84-92]).
-Other hits consist of proteins involved in various cellular processes, including vesicle transport (such as SNARE, COPII, NRZ), Golgi proteins (some of them previously associated with Golgi fragmentation upon knockdown), Rab and Rho GTPases along with their GEFs and GAPs and the actin cytoskeleton.
-These findings provide further support for the involvement of these protein groups in the regulation, formation, and function of WPB, highlighting the complexity of WPB trafficking and fusion mechanisms.
-Notably, biallelic mutations in some the identified proteins, such as ARFGEF1 (BIG1), ATL3, BET1, and WDR11, have been associated with rare and severe diseases with predominantly neurological phenotypes [93-96].
-The rarity of these diseases shows the critical importance of intracellular trafficking.
-However, it has been shown that knocking down ARFGEF1 has no apparent impact on WPB formation [21].
-This underscores the need for validation of the specific contribution of these individual proteins to WPB biology and VWF secretion and that such a role cannot be assumed.
+Twelve out of these 85 proteins have been published in the context of WPB biogenesis (bold in Figure 5B [21,63,64,72,76,85-93]).
+Other hits